tasosalvas/spdiu/doc/tasks.md

 ## Interactive help

-SPDIU's `info` task and invoke's interactive help system make it easy to get code documentation to the terminal.
+SpdIU's `info` task and invoke's interactive help system make it easy to get code documentation to the terminal.

 - `inv -h task` provides **help text** for each _task_, are the Python docstrings of the functions themselves
 - `inv info -h collection` **info text** for each collection is the docstring of the module itself